amakarivas/amakarivas/README.md

-- 👋 Hi, I’m @amakarivas
+- 👋 Hi, I’m Amaka Ubaka
+- - 👀 I am a software quality assurance engineer who uses cypress for end to end testing, postman for api testing
-- 👀 I’m interested in contributing to open source
+- 👀 I am also interested in contributing to open source projectss
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on Open Source Projects
 - 📫 How to reach me ...